 Please consider the specific subject of Participatory Budgeting a mere placeholder for a moment: This approach works in any situation where you want to guide processing of hyper-complex topics with visible learning and opportunities to intervene, with full written evidence – for example during Project-Based Learning.

 Cooperative Learning, unlike Project-Based Learning, does in no way deviate from the fundamental principles summarised by Rosenshine.
 By holding this activity up against his Principles of Instruction, this should be clear to readers.

 The Accumulative Mind Mapping activity was placed mid-session: After subject input, but before drafting action plans, which in our case was the equivalent of independent practice.
 For delegates, the activity served to summarise and organise their newly acquired knowledge to relate it to their professional practice, as well as to confirm and negotiate understanding (and we have not even gotten into the retention aspect).
 For Jez and I, the activity provided both formative and a summative written assessment of their collective and individual understanding, an opportunity to correct misconceptions, and to confirm that our basic idea was reasonably well-founded before moving ahead.
 I.e. “Obtaining a high success rate.”

-The activity had three distinct objectives, dealt with in order:
+The Mind Mapping Activity itself had three distinct objectives, dealt with in order:

-- Identify ideal outcomes of Participatory Budgeting in schools.
+- Delegates identify ideal outcomes of Participatory Budgeting in schools

 As noted in the previous post, a major obstacle uncovered by delegates during the Accumulative Mind Mapping was the potential mix-up in the mind of decision-makers between unmanageable, work-demanding Project-Based Learning and Cooperative Learning-driven Participatory Budgeting.
 (This particular knot is unravelled in this Venn diagram).